zhanghaoyu9931/KuafuPrimer/README.md

 1. `Model_data/Silva_ref_data/silva.nr_v138_1.align`
 2. `Model_data/Silva_ref_data/silva.nr_v138_1.tax`

-Other SILVA dataset files we have processed before need to be downloaded from "Zenodo dataset", and put them in the directory `Model_data/Silva_ref_data/`.The script to produce these files is in the `DataProcess_and_InsilicoEvaluation.ipynb`.
+Other SILVA dataset files we have processed before need to be downloaded from "Zenodo dataset", and put them in the directory `Model_data/Silva_ref_data/`.
+The script to produce these files is in the `DataProcess_and_InsilicoEvaluation.ipynb`.

 There are some tool requirements before running the program：